Parks, Trails, & Recreation Planning & Development

 - Surveying, Permits, Design, and Trail Construction are pending funding and prioritization.

-Ridgefield envisions an interconnect trail system that encourages healthy, active living, promotes pedestrian transportation options and independent mobility, increases community safety, reduces environmental impact, and supports greater social interaction and community identity.
+Ridgefield envisions an interconnected trail system that encourages healthy, active living, promotes pedestrian transportation options and independent mobility, increases community safety, reduces environmental impact, and supports greater social interaction and community identity.
 Pedestrian and trail improvements are a critical step to meeting this goal.
 However, areas of the city that developed prior to current pedestrian standards have created gaps in the city's network.
-The proposed pedestrian trail improvements will help connect Teal Crest to Taverner Ridge and provide access to open space and recreational opportunities in the part of the city where these opportunities are currently limited.
-This project includes 30% design only and will be prioritized for funding if future phases are approved.

 Project Location Map: